aerwin3/gorb/03/primitive-restart/README.md

 * The original example had a macro defining "USE_PRIMITIVE_RESTART" that allowed the draw mode to be set at compile time.
-This has been modified to allow the user to switch it at run time by pressing the space bar.
+This has been modified to allow the user to switch it at run time by pressing the 'M' key.
 Since there is no visual difference between the two modes, the background color has been changed to reflect the current rendering mode.
 Green represents primitive restart mode, while blue represents the alternate rendering method requiring two separate draw